Olympic embarrassment: Japan falls way short in banning public smoking ahead of 2020 Games | The Japan Times

 “According to the questionnaire of patients, many people found it hard to turn down requests by their bosses or clients to go to restaurants where smoking is allowed on such occasions as farewell and year-end parties,” he said.

-A Watami official expressed dismay at the new rules but said the company will obey them when they are finalized.
+A Watami official expressed dismay over the new rules but said the company will obey them when they are finalized.

 Another izakaya operator, Monteroza Co., said, “We cannot take action (until) the criteria are clearly set for eateries that must set up a special smoking area.”